INVESTING IN HIGHLAND’S EDUCATION

 Spring 2022 ($1,500)

-Beginning with Mrs. Yu’s third grade class, Sharon Elementary students will learn to plan, write, and produce a weekly recorded announcement to highlight students, staff, and events in their school.
+Beginning with Mrs. Yu’s third grade class, Sharon Elementary students learned to plan, write, and produce a weekly recorded announcement to highlight students, staff, and events in their school.

 Island Sounds with The University of Akron